 How useful it can be to test e.g. the latest Gutenberg-beta or the new WordPress -Theme "Twenty Nineteen" and to create tickets on GitHub was another learning of the Contributor Day for some.

 Last year it was still "Turn the Swag on" in Cologne.
 This year the whole thing was much more sparse.

-The great thing: There was a towel 🙂 Whereas t-shirts are piling up in the closet by now, I don't have a single WordPress towel yet.
+The great thing: There was a towel 🙂 Whereas T-shirts are now piling up in the wardrobe, I don't have a single WordPress towel yet.
 Here, too, the Orga team has shown creativity.